 How to Make a MUMMY MASK

-Welcome to the most popular page on the Art-Rageous website!
-I'm an art teacher at a private school in Virginia, and this was one of the first projects I posted when the site was launched in 1999.
+Welcome to the most popular page on the Art-Rageous.net website!
+This was one of the first projects I posted when the site was launched in 1999.
 Below you will find detailed, step-by-step instructions on how to create a mummy mask for art, school or decorative projects related to ancient Egypt.

 Locations of visitors to this page